How to Earn $100K+ Contracting the Repair of Foreclosed Properties

 9. Do You Have a Property Preservation Startup Guide or Course to Help Someone Get Started?

-Yes, I have a course designed to help anyone in the US obtain a contract with a national company as a property preservation vendor.
+Yes, I have a course designed to show anyone how to start a property preservation company and help anyone in the US obtain a property preservation contract with a national company as a vendor.
 I offer a free introductory Masterclass to give you a better understanding of how this works and to see if this is something you would like to do.
 The Masterclass will cover:

 - Requirements to get started